Contractor

 You're not supposed to be a chartered accountant.
 It's normal not to understand everything.

-A good accountant needs to be able to explain numbers and accounting decisions clearly.
-And when a tax specialist is needed, understanding the difference between the roles is helpful (and don't hesitate to find the right tax specialist if you need one for your tax planning).
+A good accountant must be able to clearly explain accounting figures and decisions.
+And when you need a tax professional, understanding the difference between roles is helpful (and don't hesitate to find the right tax professional if needed for your tax planning).

 What you can do:

-• Offers a 30-minute check-up every quarter (think of this guide for efficient appointments)
+• Offers a 30-minute check-in every quarter (think of this guide for effective appointments)

-• Use a fast communication channel (Notion, WhatsApp...)
+• Uses a fast communication channel (Notion, WhatsApp...)

 4. 📅 Being late on documents